-In this month’s podcast, our moderator and former BBC World News presenter Nisha Pillai talks to Julius Baer’s Head of Next Generation Research, Carsten Menke, and Esteban Polidura, Head of Advisory and Products for the Americas, about how circular economy thinking is helping us reshape our systems and prepare for a better tomorrow.
+In this episode of our Think Tank Podcast, moderator and former BBC World News presenter Nisha Pillai talks to Julius Baer’s Head of Next Generation Research, Carsten Menke, and Esteban Polidura, Head of Advisory and Products for the Americas, about how circular economy thinking is helping us reshape our systems and prepare for a better tomorrow.

 Eliminating waste and continuously using resources so that they last longer is the principle of the circular economy.
 Reusing, sharing, repairing, refurbishing, remanufacturing and recycling can all help to create a closed system, minimising the use of resources and waste, as well as carbon emissions.
 Many industries are adopting a circular economy principle for their processes.
 What does it all mean for investors?
 Our Think Tank Podcast explains.